-Arrangement and Format of the 2015 IEBC
+Arrangement and Format of the 2018 IEBC

-Before applying the requirements of the IEBC it is beneficial to understand its arrangement and format.
+Before applying the requirements of the IEBC, it is beneficial to understand its arrangement and format.
 The IEBC, like other codes published by ICC, is arranged and organized to follow logical steps that generally occur during a plan review or inspection.
 The IEBC is divided as follows:

+Chapters Subjects

+1-2 Administrative Requirements and Definitions

+3 Provisions for all Compliance Methods

+4 Repairs

+5 Prescriptive Compliance Method for Existing Buildings

+6-11, Section 306 Work Area Compliance Method for Existing Buildings

+13 Performance Compliance Method for Existing Buildings

+Section 309 Relocated Buildings

+15 Construction Safeguards

-Chapters Subjects 1-2 Administrative Requirements and Definitions 3 Compliance Methods 4 Prescriptive Compliance Method for Existing Buildings 5-13 Work Area Compliance Method for Existing Buildings 14 Performance Compliance Method for Existing Buildings 15 Construction Safeguards 16 Referenced Standards Appendix A Guidelines for Seismic Retrofit of Existing Buildings Appendix B Supplementary Accessibility Requirements for Existing Buildings Appendix C Guidelines for Wind Retrofit of Existing Buildings Resource A Guidelines on Fire Ratings of Archaic Materials and Assemblies
+Chapters Subjects 16 Referenced Standards Appendix A Guidelines for Seismic Retrofit of Existing Buildings Appendix B Supplementary Accessibility Requirements for Existing Buildings Appendix C Guidelines for Wind Retrofit of Existing Buildings Resource A Guidelines on Fire Ratings of Archaic Materials and Assemblies